 - Putting the spouse down in front of others.

-- Isolating the innocent spouse from supportive friends, neighbors, co-workers
+- Isolating the innocent spouse from supportive friends, neighbors, co-workers or family members.

 - Giving their spouse the silent treatment when they are mad at them.